huggingface/blog/safetensors-security-audit.md

-Finally, we are planning to release a `1.0` in the near future, with the large userbase of `transformers` providing the final testing step.
+Finally, we plan to release a `1.0` in the near future, with the large user base of `transformers` providing the final testing step.
 The format and the lib have had very few modifications since their inception which is a good sign of stability.